 - 6.1 Public inquiries are open to the public and the media.
 Witness statements will be posted on the Scottish Hospitals Inquiry website when witnesses are called to give evidence, so the media will have access to materials during each stage of the Inquiry hearings.
-This could lead to witnesses being quoted in media reports when appearing at the Inquiry. - 6.2 While newspaper and broadcast media would normally attend a public inquiry, numbers of attendees are currently severely restricted at the Inquiry premises because of the COVID-19 restrictions which are in place.
+This could lead to witnesses being quoted in media reports when appearing at the Inquiry. - While newspaper and broadcast media would normally attend a public inquiry, numbers of attendees are restricted at the Inquiry premises.
 Therefore, reporting on the hearings will largely be done remotely and proceedings are being live-streamed on the Inquiry's YouTube channel.
 The hearings will be available to watch again following the hearing.
-Transcripts of the hearings will also be published following the hearing, unless any contrary order or restriction notice is in place. - 6.3 In the circumstances, it is unlikely that the media will approach witnesses to the Inquiry but, should you be approached by a journalist, there is no obligation for you to make comment.
+Transcripts of the hearings will also be published following the hearing, unless any contrary order or restriction notice is in place. - 6.3 The Inquiry has measures in place to ensure that witnesses to the Inquiry are not approached by the media within the Inquiry premises.
+Should you be approached by a journalist outside the Inquiry premises, there is no obligation for you to make comment.
 The media may also take photographs of witnesses arriving at or departing from the Inquiry. - 6.4.
 The NHSGGC Communications team is on hand to advise and support you if you are in any doubt about what to do if contacted by the press.
 They can be contacted by telephone, 0141 201 4429, or email, press.office@ggc.scot.nhs.uk 24 hours a day.